vitejs/vite/docs/guide/api-environment.md

 ## Using environments in the Vite server

 A single Vite dev server can be used to interact with different module execution environments concurrently.
 We'll use the word environment to refer to a configured Vite processing pipeline that can resolve ids, load, and process source code and is connected to a runtime where the code is executed.
 The transformed source code is called a module, and the relationships between the modules processed in each environment are kept in a module graph.
 The code for these modules is sent to the runtimes associated with each environment to be executed.
 When a module is evaluated, the runtime will request its imported modules triggering the processing of a section of the module graph.
-In a typical Vite app, an environments will be used for the ES modules served to the client and for the server program that does SSR.
+In a typical Vite app, environments will be used for the ES modules served to the client and for the server program that does SSR.
 An app can do SSR in a Node server, but also other JS runtimes like [Cloudflare's workerd](https://github.com/cloudflare/workerd).
 So we can have different types of environments on the same Vite server: browser environments, node environments, and workerd environments, to name a few.

 A Vite Module Runner allows running any code by processing it with Vite plugins first.
 It is different from `server.ssrLoadModule` because the runner implementation is decoupled from the server.
 This allows library and framework authors to implement their layer of communication between the Vite server and the runner.
 The browser communicates with its corresponding environment using the server Web Socket and through HTTP requests.
 The Node Module runner can directly do function calls to process modules as it is running in the same process.
 Other environments could run modules connecting to a JS runtime like workerd, or a Worker Thread as Vitest does.